baxtree/subaligner/site/source/usage.rst

 segments individually with an option of stretching each segment.
 Multilingual translation on subtitles can be achieved together with the alignment in one go or separately (see in :ref:`Advanced Usage`).

+With no subtitles in your hand beforehand, Subligner's transcribe mode utilises Large Language Models (LLMs) to transcribe audiovisual content and generates subtitles in various formats which suit your needs.

 Make sure you have got the virtual environment activated upfront.

 **Single-stage alignment (high-level shift with lower latency)**::